San Francisco: 18 Ways to Make Money in the City by the Bay

 #OhmHours typically occur once or twice a week in the afternoons or evenings.

 The more electricity you save, the more you could earn.If you want to automate the process, you can even connect a smart thermostat or plug and let OhmConnect do this automatically.
-Even connecting some of your biggest energy-hogging devices to a smart plug can help you save money effortlessly — people who use these types of smart devices can save $500 a year.
+Even connecting some of your biggest energy-hogging devices to a smart plug can help you save $500 a year — effortlessly.

 Take notes from John Hastie, who has been able to make more than $400 in one month with OhmConnect.